WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/4-global-audience.md

 - Make abundant use of articles such as *a*, *an*, *the* and helper words such as *if*, *then*, etc.
 - Avoid shortcuts, symbols, and abbreviations that could easily be spelled out.
 - Ensure overall consistency in language - particularly names, terminology, punctuation and capitalization.
 - Use consistent text and media formatting.
-Additional information on "Text Formatting".
+See additional information on [Text Formatting]().
 - Deviate from conventional standards only when there's a genuinely compelling purpose in implementing an unconventional style.

 ## Additional resources